shiftnerd/openapidoctor/README.md

 # API Schema Doctor

-The OpenAPI Schema Editor is a web-based tool for editing and manipulating OpenAPI schemas in JSON or YAML format.
+The OpenAPI Doctor is a web-based tool for editing and manipulating OpenAPI schemas in JSON or YAML format.
 It provides a user-friendly interface for loading, editing, and applying various transformations to OpenAPI schemas.

 ## Features